himmAllRight/himmAllRight-source/content/post/exporting-proxmox-vms.md

 +++
 title    = "Exporting Proxmox VMs" date     = "2017-06-16"
-author = "Ryan Himmelwright"
-image   = "img/header-images/st-lucia-hills1.jpg"
+author   = "Ryan Himmelwright" image    = "img/header-images/st-lucia-hills1.jpg"
-tags   = ["Linux", "Proxmox", "KVM",]
+caption  = "Pigeon Island National Park, St Lucia" tags     = ["Linux", "Proxmox", "KVM",]
 +++

 For a long time I have been thinking about replacing my server's proxmox install with vanilla Debian or CentOS, mostly for learning purposes.
 I would first setup zfs on the new system and import my existing data pools.
 Then, I would use either a system like ovrit or just plain kvm/lxc to run my VMs and containers.
 In order to do this though...
 I have to first figure out how export my containers and VMs running in Proxmox.
 As it turns out... exporting the VMs wasn't very hard...